JDC007/Multi-User-Chat/README.md

     <br>
 </p>

-<p> Socket programming in java was used to create this app where multiple user can chat with each other by logging in </p>
+<h2> Socket programming in java was used to create this app where multiple user can chat with each other by logging in </h2>